agrc/gis.utah.gov/data/google-imagery-license-signup/index.md

 The license will allow Utah's **`cities, counties, special districts, state agencies, K12/Higher ed, and tribes`** to use this imagery in web and desktop mapping applications as a streaming web service or, where needed, on premise from downloaded local files.
 Also included is **`use by contractors and formal partners of the immediate licensees`**.

-The imagery web services will be hosted in Google's cloud and delivered via WMS and WTMS standards and the downloadable files will be obtainable through
+The imagery web services will be hosted in Google's cloud and delivered via WMS and WTMS Open Geospatial Consortium (OGC) standards and the downloadable files will be obtainable through
 AGRC who will have a master set of the raw imagery files.
 <a href="{{ "/downloads/Diverging-Diamond-Interchange-Google-Imagery.png" | prepend: site.baseurl }}"><img src="{{ "/images/Diverging-Diamond-Interchange-Google-Imagery-800x227.png" | prepend: site.baseurl }}" alt="" title="Click to enlarge" width="800" height="227" class="" /></a>

 **Sign Up Information:**
-Each qualified entity will need to complete an <a href="https://docs.google.com/a/utah.gov/forms/d/18FnT2fdg7nrA9xZYKUYV5UvxG0GO9w9DNFfeNG1D4TU/viewform"><strong>Organizational Usage Agreement</strong></a>
-to access the imagery.
+Each qualified entity will need to complete an **Organizational Usage Agreement** to access the imagery.
 The Agreement covers terms of the license and important informational items that should be communicated.
 Spend some time with the fine print within the Agreement as it is important that everyone understand the details, including, but not limited to the importance of understanding datum transformation.